scholarships

 Raegan Nansel

-Four current college students pursuing degrees in higher education have been awarded a Secondary Scholarship in the amount of $1,000.
+Five current college students pursuing degrees in higher education have been awarded a Secondary Scholarship in the amount of $1,000.

 NILE Legacy Award is a $500 award that is awarded to students, either a high school senior or college student, based on their involvement in NILE and NILE activities.